Reciprocal Beneficiaries

 The legislators hoped Act 383 would persuade the court that Hawaii no longer discriminated against same-sex partners, thereby eliminating the need to order the State to offer legal marriage.
 Ironically, the Christian Coalition’s chief lawyer, Jay Sekelow, campaigned vigorously in support of this bill — desperate to find anything that would prevent same-sex couples from gaining access to legal marriage.

-The Reciprocal Beneficiaries law allows any two single adults — including same-sex partners, blood relatives or just friends — to have access to less than 60 spousal rights on the state level, and none on the federal level.
+The Reciprocal Beneficiaries law allowed any two single adults — including same-sex partners, blood relatives or just friends — to have access to less than 60 spousal rights on the state level, and none on the federal level.
 The state itself appeared confused as to how many rights, at one time specifying “50-60” regulations in their Web site documents regarding this law.

 Also, a court limited the health insurance provisions to state employees.
 Because the Hawaii legislature refused to renew parts of the Reciprocal Beneficiaries law, the requirement for the Public Employees Health Fund to provide coverage for unmarried partners of state workers and retirees expired at the end of June 1999.
-This left about 60 partners of state workers without health insurance.
+This left about 60 partners of state workers without medical insurance.

-As of October 1999 — two years after the law was enacted — only 435 reciprocal beneficiary relationships were on file with the Health Department.
-And not all couples were of the same-sex.
+As of October 1999 — two years after the law was enacted — only 435 reciprocal beneficiary relationships were on file with the Health Department; and not all couples were of the same-sex.
 Hawaii has a population of more than 1.1 million.

 As of May 17, 2001 — roughly four years after enactment — 578 reciprocal beneficiary relationships were registered.